To receive student financial assistance, you must meet all of these basic eligibility criteria:

 - make academic progress and achieve satisfactory scholastic standing in each period of post-secondary study

-All information submitted as part of your application, including information provided by your parents or spouse/common-law partner in appendices, is subject to verification and audit.
+All information submitted as part of your application, including information provided by your parents or spouse/common-law partner in appendices, is subject to verification.

 Have you and/or your parent(s)/step parent/sponsor/legal guardian or spouse/common-law partner (if applicable) filed your Canadian income taxes?
 Income information from the Canada Revenue Agency is used to calculate your financial need when applying for StudentAid BC funding.
 Your previous year’s Canadian income tax information will be used in the assessment of your financial need.
 If you and/or your parent(s)/step parent/sponsor/legal guardian or spouse/common-law partner (if applicable) haven’t filed your previous year’s income taxes, processing of your StudentAid BC application may be delayed while your income is verified.